 Media Laws and Ethics

-BMM Subjects- Radio & TV Journalism and Production
+BMM Subjects: Radio & TV Journalism and Production

 Being a practical subject, radio & TV journalism and production comprises of an experiential exposure to the world of radio and TV production in terms of journalism.
 There will be assignments and classes specifically focused on creating journalistic content for radio and TV, be it news or documentaries.
 You will be comprehending the technical skills for shooting and editing news, whether it’s broadcast or print content.

-Media Organisation and Communication
+Media Organisations and Communication

 Once you have grasped the role of media and how it is vital for society the next topic amidst the list of BMM subjects will be media organisation and communication.
 From knowing the requisite roles in a media organisation to discovering its functioning, this subject is concerned with an overview of how a media organization works and communicates internally and externally.